zsonbi/LogDelta/README.md

 - Observe excel-files in output folder.

 ## Types of Analysis
-In robo-mode, two types of analysis are available:
+In LogDelta, two types of analysis are available:

 1. **Measure the distance between two logs or sets of logs** using:
    - Jaccard distance